 - 47. Finally, the IACtHR has played a key role in building up the control and supervision of its judgments.
 It has done so through its case-law, as there was no formal authorisation in the ACHR in this respect.
 This, together with the large scope of the reparations measures awarded (see Chapter II), has had an important impact on the implementation of its case-law. - 4.
-Factors particularly present in the International Covenant on Civil and Political Rights. - 48.
+Factors specifically present in the International Covenant on Civil and Political - 48.
 The system set up by the International Covenant on Civil and Political Rights (hereafter also referred to as Covenant) is different from the two regional systems analysed, as it does not have a judicial supervisory body which may issue judgments.
 Therefore, it could be considered that, in comparison with the European and American Conventions on Human Rights, the Covenant and its monitoring mechanism is weaker.
-However, several factors may foster the implementation of the Covenant. - 49.
+115 However, several factors may foster the implementation of the Covenant. - 49.
 According to one of the United Nations Human Rights monitoring bodies, the basic principle governing domestic application of international human rights treaties is that "the States [when becoming party to such a treaty] are deemed to submit themselves to a legal order in which they, for the common good, assume various obligations, not in relation to other States, but towards all individuals within their jurisdiction".
-It has further stated that the central obligation in relation to these treaties is for States parties to give effect to the rights recognised therein.
-The United Nations human rights system adopts a broad and flexible approach which allows that the particularities of the legal and administrative systems of each State, as well as other relevant considerations, be taken into account.. - 50.
-The obligation to perform bona fide a treaty ratified by the State (pacta sunt servanda) is mentioned in Article 26 of the Vienna Convention on the Law of Treaties.
-The principle of good faith generates, first, a duty to take into account the international obligations existing in the treaty, and second, a duty to cooperate with the Human Rights Committee (hereafter also referred to as HRC) set up under the Covenant.
-Against the background that international (even judicial) decisions are hardly enforceable through coercive measures, it has been asserted that the fact that the HRC views do not have the force of binding law, does not play a decisive role in international practice; states domestic body, and in compliance with the formal requirements and time-limits laid down in domestic law".
-See, among other, ECtHR, Selmouni v.
-France [GC], judgment of 28 July 1999, para.
-74; Schenk v.
-Germany, decision on admissibility, 9 May 2007.
-It has also added that it is "appropriate that the national courts should initially have the opportunity to determine questions of the compatibility of domestic law with the Convention and that, if an application is nonetheless subsequently brought before the Court, it should have the benefit of the views of the national courts, as being in direct and continuous contact with the forces of their countries" (ECtHR, Burden v. the United Kingdom [GC], judgment of 29 April 2008, no. 13378/05, para.
-42).
-The arguments put by the parties before the national courts should be on the same lines as those put before the ECtHR (ECtHR, A and others v UK [GC], judgment of 19 February 2009, no. 3455/05, para.
-154).
+116 It has further stated that the central obligation in relation to these treaties is for States parties to give effect to the rights recognised therein.
+117 The United Nations human rights system adopts a broad and flexible approach which allows that the particularities of the legal and administrative systems of each State, as well as other relevant considerations, be taken into account... - 50.
+The bona fide obligation to perform a treaty ratified by the State (pacta sunt servanda) is set out in Article 26 of the Vienna Convention on the Law of Treaties.
+118 The principle of good faith generates, first, a duty to take into account the international obligations existing in the treaty and second, a duty to co-operate with the Human Rights Committee (hereinafter also referred to as "HRC") set up under the Covenant.
+119 Against the background that international (even judicial) decisions are hardly enforceable through coercive measures, it has been asserted that the fact that the HRC's views do not have the force of binding law does not play a decisive role in international practice:

+put before the ECtHR (ECtHR, A and others v UK [GC], judgment of 19 February 2009, no. 3455/05, para.